 Chrome Island with its light station can be found in the northwest corner of the straight of Georgia, its light station protects the waters at the entrance to Baynes Sound, between Vancouver Island and Denman Island.
 In early maps, Chrome Island was known as Yellow Island.
 This was due to the color of the sandstone along the shoreline, it would glow yellow in the evening sun.
 The Pentlatch people have carved many petroglyphs in this sandstone, this is the best display on the west coast.
 You can see quite a variety including Puffins and other animals, plus many mythical creatures.
 During the construction of the light station in 1890, many of these carvings were destroyed.
 One must wonder what they looked like.

-The light station was build to guide in coal ships and the contract to built it was awarded to Bittencourt of Nanaimo but they failed to get it built and the department of marine had to complete the project.
+The light station was built to guide in coal ships and the contract to built it was awarded to Bittencourt of Nanaimo but they failed to get it built and the department of marine had to complete the project.
 It was finished and the light was lite on new years day, 1891.
 The light would flash three times over and over and could be seen for up to 17 miles.
 The first keeper was Tom H. Piercy.

-After the crash, the ships quartermaster, a Mister Anderson, swam to the island towing a rope and attached it to the shore, then 25 of the crew used this rope to shinny onto the island.
-Sam Barber, Captain Yorke and 5 other crew members stayed on board to wait for rescue, they climbed into the rigging on the mainmast, the other crew members begged them to come ashore to no avail.
+After the crash, the ship’s quartermaster, a Mister Anderson, swam to the island towing a rope and attached it to the shore, then 25 of the crew used this rope to climb to the island.
+Sam Barber, Captain Yorke, and 5 other crew members stayed on board to wait for rescue, they climbed into the rigging on the mainmast, the other crew members begged them to come ashore to no avail.
 The sea was rough and after a short while, the mast snapped off and the 7 men lost their lives to the cold and rough seas.
-The ones who went ashore were cared for by the light keeper till they were picked up.
+The ones who went ashore were cared for by the light keeper until they were picked up.